superfluid-finance/superfluid-explorer/README.md

 Superfluid Console is an explorer meant for developers and advanced users of the Superfluid Protocol.

 ## How to use

-Create `.env` for environment variables based off of `.env-sample`.
-The only required dependency for local development is `NEXT_PUBLIC_INFURA_ID` which you can get from https://infura.io/.

 To install packages and start development server, run:

 ```sh